internetofwater/register.geoconnex.us/README.md

 # register.geoconnex.us

-The Geoconnex Registration Service makes it easy to contribute PIDs to geoconnex.us without a GitHub Account.
+The Geoconnex registration service makes it easy to contribute PIDs to geoconnex.us without a GitHub Account.

 ## Project Setup